TheZ3ro/nsaway/README.md

 NSAway is a Military-Grade® Snooper Detection System (last generation IDS).

-I'm kidding, It's just a daemon that listen for some (suspicious) event.
+I'm kidding, It's just a daemon that listen for some (suspicious) events.

 The name comes from NSA-Away (keep the NSA away from your PC) or from NSA-Way (do things the NSA way, Paranoid mode On).